-1. SUBJECT TO IIT PAYMENT
+1. SUBJECT TO TAX PAYMENT

-IIT shall be paid on income from the transfer of property, according to Article 2 (8) of the Law of the PRC on IIT.
+Individual income tax shall be paid on income from the transfer of property, according to Article 2(8) of the Law of the PRC on IIT.

 Regarding voluntary gifts of the ownership of immovable property, taxes on individual income shall not be paid under the following circumstances: